Welcome to

 • Once permissions are scanned and extracted from the source and mapped to Egnyte (the first two steps), they are then applied at a rate of one folder per second, regardless of the number of permissions aligned with each folder.

-• When running Permissions Simulation or Permissions Migration, if there are very long path names, the error directory may not be found on source.
+• When running Permissions Simulation or Permissions Migration, if the folder path names are very long, the users may see the error directory not be found on source.
 This means those paths have a path length more than 256 characters.
 In such cases, there are two solutions:

 • Change the default path length by changing the registry key, refer to Microsoft’s documentation here.